-The first step is the easiest step.
-Fire up your favorite browser and peruse your favorite Pinterest boards and home improvement sites and start hitting that save button.
-Cast a wide net of examples of other people’s kitchens to develop your own ideas for your remodel.
-Cultivating a broad range of layouts and design ideas is essential to identifying the fixtures, textures, and materials you want in your new kitchen.
+The first step in a kitchen remodel is the easiest – decide what you want.
+Start your search for inspiration by browsing your favorite Pinterest boards and home improvement sites, and save ideas in a folder or vision board as you research to help develop your own remodeling plans.
+Viewing a broad range of layouts and designs is helpful to identify the fixtures, textures and materials you want in your new kitchen.
 You should also consider how your kitchen will be used and whether your new design will fit within the existing floorplan.

-Once you have a fat stack of ideas sitting in a folder, it’s time to start crunching numbers.
-Do a little research to come up with a solid foundation for a budget.
-Don’t worry so much about getting the right number down on paper.
-It’s hard to determine just how much something will cost this early in the process, but establishing a budget ceiling now will allow you to start getting in touch with professionals.
+Once you have an idea of what your dream kitchen would look like, it’s time to determine how much it will cost.
+Perform some research to come up with a solid foundation for your kitchen remodel budget.
+While it’s tough to determine exactly how much a kitchen renovation will cost this early in the process, establishing a budget ceiling now will allow you to start getting in touch with professionals.

 There’s a professional out there for just about every facet of a major kitchen remodel, from granite countertops to custom kitchen cabinetry to managing the entire project itself.
 Your task is to use your friends, colleagues, and good old research to find the best professionals to realize your unique designs.
 A good place to start is to visit big-box stores and showrooms to get a look at every material available to you, and possibly pick up a few referrals along the way.

-Assuming you haven’t reached out to a licensed contractor yet, you should do so once the schematics and overall design are finalized.
+Assuming you haven’t reached out to a licensed contractor yet, you should do so once the budget, layout and overall design are finalized.
 A good rule of thumb is to get at least three different estimates that include timetables for completion.
-Do a walk-around with each prospective contractor to go over every aspect of the remodel and to get a sense of whether you may need to add or subtract from your budget.
+Do a walkaround with each prospective contractor to go over every aspect of the kitchen remodel and to get a sense of whether you may need to add or subtract from your budget.

-The paperwork has been diligently perused and approved, the design is finalized, and the crew is ready to start tearing down the kitchen.
+The paperwork has been diligently browsed and approved, the design is finalized and the crew you’ve hired to help is ready to start tearing down the kitchen.
 Some homeowners may choose to leave their house once the kitchen demolition starts, but others will opt to remain in the home.
 If you choose to do so, there are some things you need to plan ahead for:

 - Set up a temporary kitchen in another room of the house.